Learn About Theft and Fraud Crimes

 The identity thief can then submit fraudulent credit card applications to banks.

 Being the victim of credit card fraud and identity theft can be an embarrassing experience for an older person.
-It can cause a victim to feel vulnerable and confused.
-This is especially true in financial elder abuse cases, and it has been a growing problem in elder assisted living facilities across the nation.
+It can leave a victim feeling vulnerable and confused.
+This is especially true in financial elder abuse cases, and it has been a growing problem in elder care facilities across the nation.

-Fortunately, most credit card victims fall under consumer protection laws such as the Fair Credit Billing Act, limiting consumer liability in identity and credit card fraud.
+Fortunately, most credit card victims are protected under consumer protection laws, such as the Fair Credit Billing Act, which limits consumer liability in cases of identity and credit card fraud.

 Federal Penalties for Identity Theft and Credit Card Fraud

-Under federal law, it is a crime to misuse someone’s identifying information, such as bank statements, driver’s license numbers, social security numbers, and credit card information, to commit a crime.
+Under federal law, it is a crime to misuse someone’s identifying information, such as bank statements, driver’s license numbers, Social Security numbers, and credit card information, with the intent to commit a crime.

 Aggravated Identity Theft Under Federal Law